The Orlando Tree Tour is a self-guided journey to several City of Orlando parks.

 2. Dickson Azalea Park, 100 Rosearden Drive.
 This park is filled with long leaf pines that tower above the oaks along the ravine.
 The pines are taller than the oaks in order to be able to reach to the sunshine above the shade of the oaks.

 3. Constitution Green Park, 300 South Summerlin Avenue.
-This is a large open grassy park, and near the center of the park is a huge oak tree with branches spreading out and touching the ground.
+This is a large open grassy park.
+Near its center is a huge oak tree with branches spreading out and touching the ground.
 Experts think the tree is between 125 and 175 years old.

 4. Lake Eola Park, 195 North Rosalind Avenue.
 This is a large urban park in the middle of Orlando.
 The park encompasses Lake Eola, a pretty lake with a beautiful fountain in its center.
 The south boundary of the park, along Central Boulevard, is lined by large live oaks.